arduino/help-center-content/content/Arduino Cloud/Web Editor/Use-Arduino-Create-Agent-with-Brave-Browser.md

 1. Click _Save changes_.

-The Arduino Create Agent will then be able to detect your board, and the Web Editor/ IoT Cloud should work as expected.
+The Arduino Create Agent will then be able to detect your board, and Arduino Cloud should work as expected.